 - Commission to buy and or sell the properties

-Gigi Luu, Realtor at Msquared Real Estate, works with owner occupants who buy turnkey properties in D.C., she says:
+Gigi Luu, Real Estate Agent at Msquared Real Estate, works with owner occupants who buy turnkey properties in D.C., she says:

 “Make sure you aren’t over-valuing the property during the research stage just because it is new construction or renovated.
 Certainly, there is a premium to purchase a new product, but you still don’t want to overpay, so be sure to pull comps.
 Pay close attention to properties that have sold close-by with a similar level of finish.”